ibm-cloud-docs/dr-automation-powervs/FAQs.md

 >`https_proxy="<ProxyIP>:3128"`
 >
 > **Note**: Exporting these variables is automatic with the DR Deployment, you can validate the configuration using these variables.
+> **Note**: The updated proxy details are not reflected in the DR Automation UI.
+The UI continues to display only the initially configured proxy IP.

 ## Why is IBM Data Center not displayed as the location type during provisioning?
 {: #location-type}